albingroen/Northspawn/README.md

 I also decided to create a functionality for being able to load in pages dynamically.
 For doing this you need something called a page-controller.
 I created one of these, where i also set `session_start()` and some other variables that need to be globally aplied through out the site.
 Now I could simply go to pages by doing `index.php?pageid=login` were `index.php` then also would contain header and footer.
 I think doing this was a good choise and will help me in the future of building the website.

+## 2018-05-09

+The past days, including today, I have spent on designing and implementing at the site.
+I added the proper images that for now just are placeholder images.
+I added the content for the footer with all close to all links needed.
+I also styled the footer, and continued the styling on the login and register page.
+I included a illustration of a avatar which is shown when signed in.

+Today, I also started doing some testing on the website to make sure everything worked properly on different browesers like Safari and Firefox.
+I took a general website compatability test which gave me a below average score in Sweden.
+The results also showed me what had to be improved on the site in general.
+I wrote these down and started on working on making my site responsive.
+I began with making the landing-page responsive, which turned out pretty good.
+I also decided to spin the website up on the webserver via FileZilla client to view it on a phone for the first time.
+Everything but the Login and Register pages looked and worked good as expected.

 ---

 ## Tests